* All data and terms are mock or from public resources.

 Each section in the system menu has an independent access control.
 If the access permission of current section hasn't been granted in the registration process, user will see a step-by-step guide to apply the access for corresponding content:

-After user completed the access application, depends on the scope, the request may be split and sent to different different regions/entities, business units, function groups for approval.
-Because it may cover feature and data belonging to different admins.
+After user completes an access application, the request may be split and sent to different regions/entities, business units, and function groups for approval, depending on the application scope.
+Because the feature and data involved may be managed by different admins.

-Below is the approval journey and an example of feature access approval with data across different regions/entities, business units, function groups:
+Below is the approval process for a user access request involving data across different regions/entities, business units, and function groups:

 This may lead to a situation that some split requests are approved whereas others remain pending.
 Below is an example that an access application got approved partially (some region hasn't approved yet or has rejected), therefore user can access the feature but data from some entity is not available.

-There was an alternative design of above case: we only show the region that user has access to, and hide those user cannot access.
-Hence there are less options for user to select in UI.
+There was an alternative design for the above case: we only show the regions that user has access to, and hide those user cannot access.
+This results in fewer options for user to select in UI.

-Our opinions on this topic became to diverge.
-The way we resolved this design conflict is: we invited all key stakeholders to discuss in one meeting, and presented pros and cons of both design.
-We listened to our key customer's suggestions and aligned to use the one showing all options.
+Our opinions on this topic began to diverge.
+The way we resolved this design conflict is: we invited all key stakeholders to discuss in one meeting, where we presented the pros and cons of both designs.
+We listened to our key customers' suggestions and aligned on using the version that shows all options.
 The reasons are:

-• Our key customers are bank senior managers, usually they view all regions' data.
-If they cannot access some regions, we should provide a way to help them get access, instead of hiding them.
+- Our key users are senior bank managers, who usually view data from all regions.
+If they lack access to certain regions, we should provide a way to help them request access, rather than hiding those regions entirely.

-• Region option is not a sensitive information for our users.
-If we hide some, it may cause misunderstanding that our system is missing or limited to fetch data from those regions.
+- Region option is not a sensitive information for our users.
+Hiding some regions may lead to misunderstandings, such as the impression that our system is unable or limited to fetch data from those areas.

 When the permission is fully granted, user will be able to view all the content in the page: